Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: LES-FVM for Burgers' equation

 In \cref{fig:burgers_solution}, we show the DNS solution for one initial condition at initial and final time ($t = 0.1$).
-The solution is slightly damped due to dissipation, and some shocks are forming.
-These shocks cannot be properly resolved on the coarse grid and cause oscillations with the central difference, which is why a discretization-informed closure model is needed.
+The solution is slightly damped due to dissipation, and some shock-like structures are forming.
+These sharp gradients cannot be properly resolved on the coarse $h$-grid and cause oscillations with the central difference $\partial^h_x$, which is why a discretization-informed closure model is needed.

-In \cref{tab:burgers_error}, we show the relative errors $\| w - \bar{v}^{h \to H} \| / \| \bar{v}^{h \to H} \|$ for the three LES solutions at the final time.
-The errors are computed for $1000$ solutions (with $1000$ random initial conditions), and subsequently averaged.

-The error for the no-model is above $100\%$ for the first two grid sizes.
-For $N = 2187$, it is still at $16\%$.
-This is because the LES grid is too coarse for the given discretization without closure.
-The classical SFS expression gives a much lower error and starts at $14.4\%$ for $N = 243$.
-However, for $N = 2187$, it is still about $1\%$, showing that there \emph{is indeed an inconsistency in the classical SFS expression}.
-Our filter-swap SFS expression gives errors that are at machine precision for all three grid sizes, including the coarsest one at $N = 243$.
-This is because the filter-swap expression is consistent with the discretization, in contrast to the classical SFS expression.